Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

-Table \ref{Table: College_decom} provides the decomposition of the IV--OLS coefficient gap.
-Columns 1--4 report the linear OLS coefficient, the OLS coefficient with the IV weights on covariates, the OLS coefficient with the IV weights on both covariates and treatment levels, and the linear IV coefficient.
-The point estimates of the OLS and IV coefficients are nearly identical, with the OLS coefficient of 0.065 and the IV coefficient of 0.062.
-An empirical researcher may be tempted to conclude from this result that they find no evidence of ability bias in this data.
+Table \ref{Table:decom} reports the decomposition results.
+The first three columns of the table report the linear OLS coefficient, the linear IV coefficient, and the IV--OLS coefficient gap.
+The next three columns report the estimates of the covariate weight difference, the treatment-level weight difference, and the marginal effect difference.
+Here, I discuss the first row of the table, which reports the results from the NLSY79.
+The second and third rows are discussed in Sections \ref{subsec:CSL_UK} and \ref{subsec:CSL}.
+In the first row, the point estimates of the OLS and IV coefficients are nearly identical, with the OLS coefficient of 0.065 and the IV coefficient of 0.062.
+An empirical researcher may be tempted to conclude from this result that there is no evidence of ability bias in these data.
 However, the decomposition using the IV-weighted OLS coefficients indicates that the IV coefficient would be well below the OLS coefficient if they had the same weights on the covariates and treatment levels.
-In fact, the OLS coefficient rises by 0.011 after placing the IV weights on covariates and by a further 0.018 after placing the IV weights on both the covariates and treatment levels.
-With the weight difference accounted for, the remaining IV--OLS gap is --0.032, which exclusively captures the difference in identified marginal effects.
-Therefore, what the data actually indicate as a point estimate is rather consistent with the ability bias story, even though it still fails to reject the hypothesis that the two sets of marginal effects are identical owing to a large standard error.
-I investigate the mechanisms underlying this decomposition result in the following by examining the patterns of the IV and OLS weights.
+In fact, the covariate weight difference is estimated to be 0.011 and the treatment-level weight difference is estimated to be 0.018.
+With the weight difference components accounted for, the marginal effect difference is --0.032, indicating that the IV-identified returns to schooling are lower than the OLS-identified returns.
+This result is rather consistent with the ability bias story in terms of point estimates, even though the generalized DWH test fails to reject at the 5\% level given the large standard error.